 What about gear for elopement photographers?

 Photographing elopements comes with very different gear requirements than traditional weddings and portrait photography.
-I’m working on a post like this for all the gear I use to photograph adventure elopements, from camera gear to accessories, so come back soon!
-In the mean time, check out my educational resources for elopement photographers.
+You can see all the gear I use to photograph adventure elopements here.